pandulapeter/beagle/README.md

 ### Known issues
 * If your app already has a DrawerLayout (especially with a drawer on GravityCompat.END) you will probably have some issues.
+* The library depends on AndroidX.
+If your app uses the legacy support library, it will probably introduce some conflicts.

 ### License
 ```